Real Bott manifold structure of $n$-dimensional Klein bottle and its rational Betti numbers: Realizing Lg as the real Bott manifold and its rational Betti numbers

-Now we prove some properties of $K_n$ which easily follow from its real Bott structure.
+Now we prove some properties of $K_n$, which follow from its real Bott structure.
 Recall that a closed manifold $M$ of dimension $2n$ is \emph{cohomologically symplectic} if there exists a cohomology class $\alpha\in H^*(M)$ such that $\alpha^n\neq 0$.

-\begin{proposition} \begin{enumerate} Let $K_n$ be the $n$-dimensional Klein bottle.
-Then \item $K_{n}$ is orientable if and only if $n$ is an odd integer, \item for no value of $n\geq 1$ the manifold $K_{n}$ is cohomologically symplectic. \end{enumerate} \end{proposition} \begin{proof} It was shown in first part of \cite[Lemma 2.2]{zbMATH06673337} that the real Bott manifold $M(A)$ corresponding to a Bott matrix $A=[A^i_j]$ is orientable if and only if all row sums of $A$ are zero in $\mathbb{Z}_{2}$.
+\begin{proposition} Let $K_n$ be the $n$-dimensional Klein bottle.
+Then we have the following: \begin{enumerate} \item $K_{n}$ is orientable if and only if $n$ is odd , \item for no value of $n\geq 1$ the manifold $K_{n}$ is cohomologically symplectic. \end{enumerate} \end{proposition} \begin{proof} It was shown in the first part of \cite[Lemma 2.2]{zbMATH06673337} that the real Bott manifold $M(A)$ corresponding to a Bott matrix $A=[A^i_j]$ is orientable if and only if all row sums of $A$ are zero in $\mathbb{Z}_{2}$.
 Recall that the Bott matrix $B$ associated with $K_{n}$ is given by \Cref{bottmat}.
-All row sums of $B$ are zero if and only if $n$ is an odd integer.
+All row sums of $B$ are zero if and only if $n$ is odd.
 This proves the first of the lemma.

 The second part of \cite[Lemma 2.2]{zbMATH06673337} says, $M(A)$ admits a symplectic form if and only if $|\{k : A_{k}=A_{j}\}|$ is even for every $1\leq j\leq n$.
-Let $B_{i}$ is the $i$th column of $B$.
-For each $j\in [n]$, consider the collection Note that $|B(1)|=1$.
+Let $B_{i}$ is the $i$-th column of $B$.
+For each $j\in [n]$, consider the collection $B(j)=\{k\in [n] : B_{k}=B_{j}\}$.
+Note that $|B(1)|=1$.
 Therefore, $K_n$ never admits a symplectic form. \end{proof}

 \begin{remark} The first part of the above lemma also follows from \cite[Proposition 3.1]{zbMATH07134923}. \end{remark}